Aslmmon/Android-Assessment-Task/README.md

 - Light && Dark Mode support .
 - Usage of Custom views && Library integration .
 - Usage of SharedViewModel to share data between Fragments .
+- Usage of Kotlin Extension function to extend functionality of classes .
+- Some inline documentation for some parts of the code .

 ## How to use ? :thinking:
 Clone and Run main branch  as it contains all latest work done && always merged with latest work